-As opposed to the rules in chapter 3.2.
-General Rules for Sequential Data Transfer, the rules under XMLcoding apply only to transfer files formatted according to XML-0.1 standard (see also www.w3.org./XML).
-For formalizing the derivation rules of transfer formats we use the EBNF-notation already introduced in chapter 2.1 Syntax Applied.
+As opposed to the rules in chapter 3.2 General rules for the sequential transfer, the rules under XMLcoding apply only to transfer files formatted according to XML-0.1 standard (see www.w3.org./XML).
+For formalizing the derivation rules of transfer formats we use the EBNF-notation already introduced in chapter 2.1 Syntax applied.
 Hereby the following rules are already predefined: